djitz/pcf-study-notes/files/05-Managed-and-User-Provided-Services.md

 > it is an environment variable containing connection details of bindable services that Cloud Foundry added after binding the services instance to the application.

 - How do services interact with spaces?
+> Every application and service is scoped to a space.
+Use service keys when you want a set of credentials for use by clients other than the application in the same space.
+Not all services support service keys.
+Some services support credentials through application binding only.

 ### pluralsight recap